ksharnoff/pass/README.md

 ### mouse usage and clipboard
 When the mouse is enabled in tview in order to change the focus or click buttons, one cannot select and copy any text.

-For ease of copying, there is `/copen #` which uses tview.List, where you select one of the fields and it copies to your clipboard.
+For ease of copying, there is `/copen #`, where you select one of the fields from the list and it copies to your clipboard.
+Once you quit out of viewing the entry, your clipboard is cleared.

 ### time values
 Times are saved for the date created, date last modified, and the date last opened.
 Date last modified is only updated if any edits are made and saved in `/edit`.
 Date last opened is modified if the entry is opened by `/open #` or  `/copen #`.
-These dates also work as security in case you notice irregularities.
+These dates also work as security in case of irregularities.

 ### circulation
 In each entry there is a boolean named `Circulate` which determines if the entry shows up in `/list`, `/pick`, and `/picc`.
 All commands that work on entries still work (`/edit`, `/open`, `/copy`, etc.).
 This can be used to reduce clutter of old entries without changing the entry numbers of later ones.